Space-based services for society

 Different orbits of space use.
 Image source: Sparkfun

-Space applications have a particular impact on the following areas: positioning, navigation, precise time, communications, meteorological observations, remote sensing and characterisation, and science & research.
-Space-based location, navigation and time services (Positioning, Navigation and Timing, PNT) such as GPS, GLONASS, BeiDou and Galileo enable the satellite to be used for navigation and many routine functions.
-They support sea, land, and air transport, for example, in route planning and congestion management.
+Space applications have a particular impact on the following areas: positioning, navigation, precise time, communications, meteorological observations, remote mapping and imaging as well as science & research.
+Space-based location, navigation and time services (Positioning, Navigation and Timing, PNT) such as GPS, Glonass, BeiDou and Galileo enable the satellite to be used for navigation and many routine functions.
+They support sea, land, and air transport, for example in route planning and congestion management.
 For the military, this information makes it possible to accurately target missiles and ammunition, as well as navigate aircraft, troops and ships.

-Of the PNT signals, accurate time service, in particular, also supports critical infrastructure.
+Of the PNT signals, accurate time service also supports critical infrastructure.
 Without accurate time, financial institutions would not be able to create timestamps for transactions, which would affect the use of ATMs and credit cards.
 Nor would electricity companies be able to transmit electricity efficiently.

 The loss of communications satellites could have wide-ranging effects.
 In 1998, an American telecommunications satellite suffered a computer failure.
 As a result, people couldn’t pay for fuel, hospitals couldn’t get in touch with doctors who relied on pagers, and television stations couldn’t broadcast programs.
 In the armed forces, satellite communications improve situational awareness and increase troop mobility.